European Conservatives and Reformists Group: History

-Origins: 2005–06
+Origins (2005–2006)

 In 2005, the British Conservative Party held a leadership contest.
 During the sixth term of the European Parliament, Conservative Party MEPs sat in the European Democrats (ED), a subgroup of the European People's Party–European Democrats (EPP-ED) group, which is dominated by the European People's Party (EPP).
 Leadership contender David Cameron argued for withdrawal of the Conservatives from EPP-ED and the formation of a new group.
 Upon taking office as Conservative leader in December 2005, Cameron indicated that the launch of a new group would be undertaken immediately.
-The motives for forming this group was the EPP-ED was too federalist, while the Tories opposed stronger European integration.
+The motives for forming this group was the EPP-ED was too federalist, while the Conservatives opposed stronger European integration.

 In June 2006, Cameron ordered Shadow Foreign Secretary William Hague to ensure the new group was created by 13 July 2006.
 However, when that date arrived, it was announced that the launch of the new European Parliament group was delayed until after the 2009 elections.

 Movement for European Reform

 In the interim, a pan-European alliance, called the Movement for European Reform (MER), was founded and functioned outside of the European Parliament.
 The same day, the Law and Justice and Civic Platform parties of Poland were identified as potential members of the new group: However, Civic Platform stated that it would not leave the EPP, and the Law and Justice stated that it planned to stay aligned to UEN.
 The next day, Sir Reg Empey, the leader of the Ulster Unionist Party (UUP), suggested that the UUP could join the new group after the 2009 election.
 In the event of the election, the UUP ran under the banner of the Ulster Conservatives and Unionists, an electoral alliance between the Conservative Party and the Ulster Unionists.

 The Czech Civic Democratic Party (ODS) was part of MER but its leader, Mirek Topolánek, did not rule out staying in EPP-ED.
 Topolánek then attended the EPP Summit (a meeting of heads of state and government of the European People's Party) of 21 June 2007, adding speculation about the fragility of the new group.

-Later in 2007, the relations between the EPP and the Conservative Party further deteriorated when the EPP voiced its opposition to the UK holding a referendum of the Treaty of Lisbon, something the Tories had campaigned for.
+Later in 2007, the relations between the EPP and the Conservative Party further deteriorated when the EPP voiced its opposition to the UK holding a referendum of the Treaty of Lisbon, something the Conservatives had campaigned for.

 In July 2008, the European Parliament raised the 2009 threshold for forming a group to 25 members and representing 7 member states.
 Topolánek, after being re-elected Leader of the ODS on 7 December 2008, attended yet another EPP Summit, on 11 December 2008.